Predicting 21cm-line map from Lyman $\alpha$ emitter distribution with Generative Adversarial Networks: Statistical Analysis

-where $P_{\rm true}$ and $P_{\rm out}$ indicates the auto power spectrum of the true image and the output image, respectively.
+where $P_{\rm tar}$ and $P_{\rm out}$ indicates the auto power spectrum of the target image and the output image, respectively.

-Ultimately, in the future work, the output image is used for the cross correlation with the observed 21cm line.
-In this work, we assume true images as the observed 21cm line and estimate the detectability of the cross power spectrum.
-We evaluate the error which is written as,
+Ultimately, in the future work, the output image is used for the cross correlation with the observed 21\,cm-line.
+In this work, we assume target images as the observed 21\,cm-line and estimate the detectability of the cross power spectrum.
+We evaluate the error which is written as (e.g. \cite{2009ApJ...690..252L}),

-where $P_X$ is the cross power spectrum between the observed 21cm line image and the output image and $P_{\rm obs}$ is the power spectrum of observed 21cm line image.
-The number of sample in $k$ bin is ${\epsilon \Delta k k S_{\rm area}/2\pi}$ where $\Delta k$ is the width of k bin and $S_{\rm area}$ is the area of image.
+where $P_X$ is the cross power spectrum between the observed 21\,cm-line image and the output image, $P_{\rm obs}$ is the power spectrum of observed 21\,cm-line image \tb{and $P_{\rm FG}$ is the power spectrum of the foregrounds}.
+The number of samples in $k$ bin is ${\epsilon \Delta k k S_{\rm area}/2\pi}$ where $\Delta k$ is the width of k bin and $S_{\rm area}$ is the area of image.
 In practice, we replace the term by the number of ${\bf{k}}$ samples used in power spectrum calculation. $N_{\rm obs}$ is thermal noise, and $N_{\rm pix}$ is the error due to the network.